SWaeldchen/swaeldchen.github.io/_pages/about.md

 Researcher in AI Interpretabilty and Mathematics of Deep Neural Networks.
 Co-Head of [Robust and Explainable Learning group at IOL Lab](https://iol.zib.de/research/#LEARN) at Zuse Institute Berlin.

 Currently also writing a <a href="projects/AI_Musical">Musical♫♫</a>!

+Generally interested in <a href="/blog/2023/AI_Safety/">AI safety</a> and specifically building a theory of neural network interpretability.